shwetanadge/research-agent/README.md

 ## 🚀 What I Learned

 This project taught me how a real AI agent works under the hood — not just calling an LLM and getting a response, but building the full loop where the agent autonomously decides what tools to use, when to use them, and when it has enough information to stop.
-Understanding this foundation is the stepping stone toward building multi-agent systems.

 ---

-## 📌 Note

-This is a learning project built to understand the fundamentals of AI agents before moving on to multi-agent systems with frameworks like CrewAI and LangGraph.